 1 Indianapolis Art Center Created to provide employment for out-of-work artists during the Great Depression, this 12-acre creativity park remains true to its mission by hiring professional artists to teach the many and varied classes.
 (317) 255-2464; indplsartcenter.org

-2 Indianapolis Museum of Art Northwest of downtown, view permanent collections of European, Asian and African art on sculpture-dotted acres.
-One of Van Gogh’s self-portraits will be on display with other neo-Impressionist art June 15–September 7, 2014.
+2 Indianapolis Museum of Art View permanent collections of European, Asian and African art on sculpture-dotted acres northwest of downtown.
 (317) 923-1331; imamuseum.org

 3 The Virginia B. Fairbanks Art and Nature Park: 100 Acres This former quarry has become a place to admire modern art among woodlands, meadows, wetlands and a lake.
 Seasonal guided tours run on weekends.
 (317) 923-1331; imamuseum.org/100acres